-Most of the time, even if other teachers tried to replicate (duplicate) what these master teachers are doing in class, they wouldn’t get the same results because it’s not customized to their strengths.
+Most of the time, even when other teachers try to replicate (duplicate) what these master teachers are doing in class, they don’t get the same results because it’s not customized to their strengths.

 If you’re building a team or on a team, encourage your people to grow and work in their strengths.

-A charismatic people person should go about building a business differently than a social media addict, who will build it differently than a videographer, who will build it differently than a writer.
+A charismatic people person should go about building a business differently than a social media addict… who will build it differently than a videographer… who will build it differently than a writer… etc.

 But guess what?… That’s okay!